trapridge/MEng/wp_app_dev/ProjectWork/README.md

  * Live tile could show information that actually added some value to the user
  * Error handling should be elaborated significantly
  * There should be a way to destroy login session to Producteev (WP7 API has serious limitations in modifying browser session data)
  * App could be refactored to have more offline features.
-Currently only authencation identifier is saved to persistent storage and all other information is short-lived and online connection is mandatory for all user intercations
+Currently only authentication identifier is saved to persistent storage and all other information is short-lived and online connection is mandatory for all user intercations

 ## 3 Libraries etc.